TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 -   `graph`: The [Graph](@ref) object that defines the geometry of the energy problem.
 -   `representative_periods`: A vector of [Representative Periods](@ref representative-periods).
--   `constraints_partitions`: Dictionaries that connect pairs of asset and representative periods to [time partitions (vectors of time blocks)](@ref Partition).
+-   `constraints_partitions`: Dictionaries that connect pairs of asset and representative periods to [time partitions](@ref Partition) (vectors of time blocks).
--   `timeframe`: The number of periods of the `representative_periods`.
+-   `timeframe`: The number of periods in the `representative_periods`.
--   `dataframes`: A Dictionary of data frames used to linearize the variables and constraints.
+-   `dataframes`: A Dictionary of dataframes used to linearize the variables and constraints.
 These are used internally in the model only.
 -   `model`: A JuMP.Model object representing the optimization model.
 -   `solution`: A structure of the variable values (investments, flows, etc) in the solution.
 -   `solved`: A boolean indicating whether the `model` has been solved or not.